CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module CON.3 Data backup concept.md

 With regard to centralization, centralized and decentralized data backups can be distinguished:

 * Central data backups are characterized by the fact that the storage location and the data backup are carried out on the central IT system.
 This procedure has the advantage that only one employee has to be intensively trained and the users are relieved of this work.
 A further advantage is that more cost-effective storage media can be used by the higher central data volume.
 The disadvantage is that possibly confidential data could be transferred and viewed by unauthorized persons.
 * Decentralized data backups are performed by the users themselves, without having to transfer the data to a central IT system.
 It is advantageous that the user retains control of the data and the backup volumes, especially if they are confidential data.
-The disadvantage is that the consistent data backup depends on the reliability of the user and that decentralized solutions demand time from the users.
+The disadvantage is that consistent data protection depends on the reliability of the user and that decentralized solutions demand time from the users.
 After deciding whether the data backup is performed manually or automatically, centrally or remotely, the appropriate data medium or the appropriate storage medium for data backup must now be found.
 The following parameters can be considered for this:

 * Volume Request Time: How long may it take for a backup volume to be available for recovery?
 Robot systems can do that within minutes, outsourced tapes may need to be transported and laid down consuming.